 7. Or keep your old frames and have new lenses put in them.

-- Air Optix Aqua: Originally $49.99 a box, $47.24 after discount.
+- Air Optix Plus Hydraglyde: Originally $62.99 a box, $47.24 after discount.
 (Compare to $59.86 at Walmart.)

-- Air Optix Night & Day: Originally $67.99 a box, $50.99 after discount.
+- Air Optix Night & Day: Originally $99.99 a box, $74.99 after discount.
 (Compare to $89 at Walmart.)

-- 1-day Acuvue Moist: Originally $66 for a box of 90, $65.99 after discount.
+- 1-day Acuvue Moist: Originally $87.99 for a box of 90, $65.99 after discount.
 (Compare to $71.86 at Walmart.)

-You can’t use your Balance Rewards to pay for your contacts, sadly.
-What Walgreens does offer that’s awesome?
-Free standard shipping on all contact lens orders, and they have a super-simple-to-navigate contact lens rebate center so you can check which brands are offering current rebates for saving you even more money.
+You can’t use your myWalgreens rewards to pay for your contacts, sadly.
+But Walgreens does offer free standard shipping on all contact lens orders, and they have a super-simple-to-navigate contact lens rebate center so you can check which brands are offering current rebates to save you even more money.
 Stack rebates with their coupon code for some serious savings.

 If your employer offers a flexible spending account, or FSA, you have the option of depositing money into the account pre-tax to pay for medical expenses such as eye exams, prescription glasses or sunglasses, contacts, and contact lens solution.
 Using an FSA to pay for healthcare costs can save you an average of 30%.